-(13) Evaluation Standards and Assessments
+(12) Evaluation Standards and Assessments

 Points Possible

-Attendance (on-line) 5pts/class 60
+Attendance (on-line) 5pts/class 65

-Homework 5pts/assignment 60
+Homework 10pts/assignment 120

 Audit Case Study 75

 Participation 50

 Mid-Term Exam 100

 Final Exam 100

-Course Evaluation 5
+Course Evaluation 10

+Tatal F00

-Total 450
+Total 520

-The examinations have a total weight of approximately 45% in computing your final course grade.
-Class attendance and homework have a weight of approx. 25%, the semester case study project 15%, and on-line course participation 10% of the total course grade.
-In addition, students will be awarded 5 points for completing the online course evaluation at the end the end of the semester.
-Points earned will be totaled for all assignments, exams and attendance and converted to a percentage, by dividing points earned by 450 (total points possible).
+In addition to our regular class assignments and homework, students will be awarded 10 points for completing the online course evaluation at the end the end of the semester.
+Points earned will be totaled for all assignments, exams and attendance and converted to a percentage, by dividing points earned by the total points possible.
 Grades will be determined based on the following percentages: